FaisalAbusharar/CVDA/README.md

 - Control system volume through keystroke commands
 - Auto-compiler that handles setup and startup integration automatically
 - Implemented slash commands
+- Support for multiple keystrokes in a single command
+- Works only on one specific server for privacy controls

 ---

 ## 🔧 Upcoming Features

-- Support for multiple keystrokes in a single command
 - Remote image sending to your PC
 - Copy text directly to your PC’s clipboard
 - Retrieve current clipboard contents remotely